mozilla/source/README.md

 `git submodule update --init --recursive`

-5. Make sure you have all the development requirements
+And make sure you have all the development requirements

 `pip install -r requirements/dev.txt`